History of the Scythians: Displacement of the Agathyrsi

-The migration of the Scythians into the Pontic Steppe affected the steppe and forest steppe areas of South-West Europe and pushed several other populations of the region towards more remote regions.
+The migration of the Scythians onto the Pontic Steppe affected the steppe and forest steppe areas of Southwest Europe, and pushed out several other populations toward more remote regions.

-Among the many populations displaced by the Scythian expansion were the Agathyrsi, who were another nomadic Iranic people who also originated in the same first wave of Central Asian nomads to have migrated into the western steppes as the Cimmerians, and therefore belonged to same the Chernogorovka-Novocherkassk complex as the Cimmerians, thus making the Agathyrsi the oldest of the Scythian-related Iranic populations to have dominated the Pontic Steppe.
+Among the many populations displaced by the Scythian expansion were the Agathyrsi, another nomadic Iranic people who belonged to the same migration wave and Chernogorovka-Novocherkassk complex as the Cimmerians—making the Agathyrsi the oldest of these kindred Iranic populations archaeologically known to have dominated the Pontic Steppe.

-The incoming migration of the Scythians from the east pushed the Agathyrsi westwards, out of the Pontic Steppe, with the Scythians themselves replacing them as the main population of this region, thus completing the process of the Scythians becoming the main dominant population of the Pontic Steppe over the course of c.
+The incoming migration of the Scythians from the east pushed the Agathyrsi westward, out of the Pontic Steppe, resulting in Scythians becoming the dominant population of the Pontic Steppe over the years c.
 650 to c.
 600 BCE.
-The Agathyrsi henceforth became the immediate neighbours of the Scythians to their west and the relations between these two tribes remained hostile.
+The Agathyrsi thereafter became the immediate neighbours of the Scythians to their west, and relations between these two tribes remained hostile.

-Early Scythian-type remains found in Central Europe, especially on the Thracian and Pannonian plains, correspond partly to the Agathyrsi and to other smaller groups who were also displaced from the Pontic Steppe into the region of the Carpathians.
+Early Scythian-type remains found in Central Europe, especially on the Thracian and Pannonian plains, correspond in part to the Agathyrsi, along with other smaller groups also displaced from the Pontic Steppe into the Carpathians region.

-Activities in Europe

 Raids into Central Europe

 Using the Pontic Steppe as their base, from around c.
-700 BCE the Scythians often raided into Central and Southeast Europe, due to which weapons and horse-equipment originating from the steppes started appearing around c.
+700 BCE the Scythians often raided into Central and Southeast Europe; as a consequence, weapons and horse-equipment originating from the steppes started appearing around c.
 700 BCE in Central Europe.

 Relations with the forest steppe

-To the north of the Pontic Steppe was the East European forest steppe, which was divided into several separate zones by the large rivers which flowed southwards across it into the Black Sea.
-This forest steppe region was inhabited by several different native cultural groups, with the tribes further north being outside the range of Scythian influence.
+To the north of the Pontic Steppe was the East European forest steppe, divided into several separate zones by the large rivers flowing southward across it into the Black Sea.
+This forest steppe region was inhabited by several different native cultural groups, with the tribes farther north being outside the range of Scythian influence.

-The forest steppe tribes to the south meanwhile had since been the Bronze Age been organised into large mixed farming communities who had close links with the Scythians and traded with them, leading to the ruling classes of these forest tribes copying Scythian burial styles; during the 7th century BCE, these forest steppe mixed farmers were coming under Scythian influence, due to which their daily lives began to resemble to some extent that of the militaristic nomadic lifestyle of the Scythians.
-Nevertheless, much of these forest steppe peoples' cultures continued many of their early local traits, especially regarding commoner burial traditions, pottery, and local decorations, meaning that they remained distinct from the culture of the nomadic Scythians.
+The forest steppe tribes to the south meanwhile had, since the Bronze Age, been organised into large mixed farming communities who kept close links with the Scythians and traded with them, leading to the ruling classes of these forest tribes copying Scythian burial styles.
+During the 7th century BCE, these forest steppe mixed farmers were coming under Scythian influence, that is their daily lives began to resemble to some extent that of the militaristic nomadic lifestyle of the Scythians.
+Nevertheless, many of these forest steppe cultures maintained much of their earlier local character, especially regarding commoner burial traditions, pottery, and local decorations, meaning they remained distinct from the culture of the nomadic Scythians.

-Beginning in the 7th century BCE itself, the Scythians initiated a long period of military conflict by attempting to impose their rule over the forest steppe tribes, in response to which these latter peoples built large numbers of fortified settlements to repel these attacks.
+Beginning in the 7th century BCE, the Scythians initiated a long period of military conflict by attempting to impose their rule over the forest steppe tribes, and in response these latter peoples built large numbers of fortified settlements to repel these attacks.